 About the School of Art History

-The School also has a substantial number of postgraduates (60 to 70) taking taught modules in Art History, History of Photography and Museum and Gallery Studies, or working on research projects for higher degrees (MPhil and PhD).
-The School's fortnightly research seminars provide an opportunity for students and staff to get together for discussion and to interact with scholars from other universities and galleries.
-There is also a full programme of conferences and lectures by distinguished speakers.
+The School's Art History Research Lecture Series provides an opportunity for students and staff to get together for discussion and to interact with scholars from other universities and museums.
+Throughout the academic year, there is also a regular programme of conferences, workshops and lectures by distinguished speakers.

 At graduate level, we offer three taught masters programmes – in Art History, History of Photography, and Museum and Gallery Studies.
 For our undergraduates, we offer in the region of twenty-four special subject honours modules in any given academic year, while our team-taught survey modules for first- and second-year students introduce a range of major historical and thematic topics that appeal to experienced students as well as those who are completely new to the subject.